zeruhur/loner/en/wip/world_builders_guide.md

 ### **Who This Guide is For**

-Whether you thrive on worldbuilding or just need a framework to get started, this guide provides flexible tools that encourage **emergent storytelling**, helping you shape a world that surprises you as much as it does your protagonist.
+This guide is for anyone who wants to build engaging worlds—from seasoned worldbuilders to those looking for a clear starting point.
+Its flexible tools support **emergent storytelling**, helping you shape settings that grow and shift in unexpected ways, revealing surprises for both you and your protagonist.

 ## **Chapter 1: Building Your Setting**

-A setting in *Loner* isn’t just a backdrop — it’s the foundation of the story.
-It dictates the struggles your protagonist will face, the tone of their journey, and the themes that emerge through play.
-Every world is shaped by its conflicts, its mood, and the role the protagonist plays within it.
-This chapter will help you define a setting that enhances your storytelling, making every scene feel rich and immersive.
+In *Loner*, a setting isn’t just scenery—it’s the engine of the story.
+It shapes the challenges your protagonist will encounter, sets the emotional tone of their journey, and brings key themes to the surface through play.
+Every world pulses with its own tensions, atmosphere, and expectations.
+This chapter guides you in crafting settings that do more than support the story—they *drive* it, making each scene vivid, textured, and alive.

 ### **The Core of a Setting**

-Your setting is a living, breathing entity that interacts with your protagonist in meaningful ways.
-It doesn’t exist just to be described — it influences decisions, obstacles, and the narrative itself.
-Whether you’re diving into a ruined city where scavengers pick through the bones of the past or navigating the high courts of an interstellar empire, every world has defining traits that shape its stories.
+Your setting is a dynamic force—more than just background, it actively shapes the story.
+It influences your protagonist’s choices, the obstacles they face, and the path the narrative takes.
+From the shattered ruins of a forgotten city to the tangled politics of a galactic empire, each world carries its own identity—its tone, tensions, and narrative pull.

 #### **1\.
 Theme & Genre**